shubjadh/Github-manager/basic-project_2/readme.md

 **Instructions**
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-After you PULL the code run `yarn` or `npm install` to pull all of the dependencies.
+1. After you PULL the code run `yarn` or `npm install` to pull all of the dependencies.

-Install axios using yarn add axios
+2. Install axios using yarn add axios

-Open the basic-project-2 folder in seperte window.
+3. Open the basic-project-2 folder in seperte window.

-Once the server is up and running,
+4. Once the server is up and running,

-you can launch the code by using the command `yarn dev` in the terminal.
+5. You can launch the code by using the command `yarn dev` in the terminal.

-Copy the local host link on the browser.
+6. Copy the local host link on the browser.